dzufferey/resync_oopsla20_artifact/README.md

 1. Benign test: ReSync against LibPaxos3, etcd, Goolong and PSync (Figure 8a)
 2. Byzantine test: ReSync against Bft-SMaRt (Figure 8b)
-3. Expressivness of ReSync compared to PSync (Table 1)
-4. Comparing progress conditions for the two-phase commit protocol with TCP and a 5ms timeout (Figure 9a)
+3. Comparing progress conditions for the two-phase commit protocol with TCP and a 5ms timeout (Figure 9a)
-5. Comparing progress conditions in Paxos with TCP transport and a 5ms timeout (Figure 9b)
+4. Comparing progress conditions in Paxos with TCP transport and a 5ms timeout (Figure 9b)
-6. Effect of timeout values and transport layer in Paxos with 9 replicas progressing on quorum (Figure 9c)
+5. Effect of timeout values and transport layer in Paxos with 9 replicas progressing on quorum (Figure 9c)

 TODO for each test
 - how to run (configuration files, scripts)